Skip to content

 We’ve covered tips on how to ride a bike and motorcycle safely, and lots of tips on driving safely too.
 We’ve also covered some of the upcoming changes to Hudson Valley intersections and roundabouts that may reduce the risk of more accidents and deaths.

 Today, we’re talking about wrongful death claims in car accidents.
 Most car accidents are the result of some kind of negligence; if you’ve lost a loved one in an accident, a wrongful death claim can hold the responsible party accountable for their actions and compensate you for your pain and suffering.
-Give us a call at 845-600-0000 to schedule a free consultation at our offices in either Kingston or Poughkeepsie.
+Give us a call at 845-600-0000 to schedule a free consultation at our offices in either Kingston, Poughkeepsie or Newburgh.

 In New York State, there are five necessary elements to a wrongful death claim: